HBN Reloaded : Mobile Bootcamp

 As mobile phone usage continues to grow at an outstanding rate, this course shows you how you’d go about testing the mobile platforms, and installed applications to ensure they have been developed in a secure manner.

-Hacking By Numbers Mobile will give you a complete and practical window into the methods used when attacking mobile platforms.
-This course is ideal for penetration testers who are new to the mobile area and need to understand how to analyse and audit applications on various mobile platforms using a variety of tools and platforms.
+This course will give you insight and practical window into the methods used when attacking mobile platforms.
+This course is ideal for penetration testers who are new to the mobile area and need to understand how to analyze and audit applications on various mobile platforms using a variety of tools and platforms.
 Our mobile course uses a mixture of lectures, hands-on-labs, demonstrations and group exercises.

 - The Mobile Eco Systems

 - Historical Background (Sim toolkits , J2ME and other tech that has died along the way)

 - Common Technology – Similarities and Differences (Web vs. Mobile)